Debenhams: Middle East (defunct)

+Debenhams only operates two stores in Iran.
+The Alshaya Group previously held the licence to Debenhams across the Middle East and operated these stores between 1997 and 2025.

 The first Debenhams store in the Middle East opened in 1997 in Bahrain.

 Debenhams entered Iran in 2009 with a Tehran store, the stores are operated in a franchise partnership with Lilian Mode.
 There were five stores across the country by 2015.

 The brand exited Egypt in 2024.

 Debenhams exited Saudi Arabia in 2025 closing its stores at Riyadh Park (closed March) and Granada Mall (closed April).
 The Avenues Mall (Phase 4) store in Kuwait also closed the same year.

 The Dubai Mall and Mirdiff City Centre stores, including their Debenhams Cosmetics stores, were closed in June 2025.

+On 26 November 2025, Debenhams (Alshaya Group operations) announced on Instagram that it would be exiting the Middle East, the post was then taken down and a Debenhams spokesperson stated " the business is assessing ways to serve its Middle East customers going forward."

 Southeast Asia (defunct)

 Debenhams opened in Malaysia in 2003 first at Berjaya Times Square in Kuala Lumpur.
-In 2006 Debenhams exited Malaysia but in 2008 it returned after finding a new master franchiser, the stores were still operating in 2019 at The Curve and Gurney Paagon but later closed.
+In 2006 Debenhams ceased trading in Malaysia but returned in 2008 after finding a new master franchiser.
+The stores were still operating in 2019 at The Curve and Gurney Paagon but later closed.

-The first store in the Philippines opened in 2005, the brand was previously operated by the SSI Group and were located at Shangri-la Plaza, Abreeza, and a shop-in-shop inside Rustan's Glorietta 3.
+The first store in the Philippines opened in 2005.
+The brand was previously operated by the SSI Group and were located at Shangri-la Plaza, Abreeza, and a shop-in-shop inside Rustan's Glorietta 3.

-Also in 2012 a store opened at Lippo Mall Kemang in Indonesia, however on 31 December 2017 the store at Senayan City was closed and with this the brand left Indonesia.
+In partnership with Mitra Adiperkasa, Debenhams operated in Indonesia, opening a store at Plaza Indonesia in 2003.
+They eventually opened their second store at Supermal Karawaci, a flagship store at Senayan City in 2006, followed by a store at Lippo Mall Kemang opened in 2012, which closed later.
+On 31 December 2017, their flagship store at Senayan City was closed and with this, the brand left Indonesia.

 Europe (defunct)

 In 2003, Ermes department stores of the Shacolas group brought Debenhams to Cyprus under a franchising system, in what was previously Woolworth.
 In total there were nine Debenhams stores.
-In 2020, Ermes rebranded the 4 remaining stores (one in every major city) into the Era department stores which are still operational.
+In 2020, Ermes rebranded the 4 remaining stores (one in every major city) as Era department stores which are still operational.

 In 2006 a store opened in Russia on Krasnaya Presnya Street but in 2007 the store closed, Debenhams re-entered the Russian market in 2012 with a store opened in Russia at MEGA Belaya Dacha.
 This store closed down in 2016, with the brand leaving the country entirely in 2017.

 In 2010 they entered Malta, the two stores closed in 2021.

 A store opened at Bulgaria Mall in Sofia in 2012 and was the 71st international store.

 Debenham's opened a store in the European part of Turkey in the Mall of Istanbul in 2014 and in the Istanbul Cevahir mall.
 Both closed in 2017.